Contents

 Historical performance of top quartile funds

-Private Equity funds are ranked in order of performance.
+Private equity funds are ranked in order of performance.
 The top quartile corresponds to the top 25% of funds.
 In France, first-quartile funds have achieved an average annual IRR of 25.7%* since inception.
 Globally, top-quartile performance has fluctuated between 14% and 31%** per Vintage over the past 25 years.

 ** Source: Pitchbook September 2023

-Private Equity investment involves risks of liquidity and capital loss.
+Private equity investment involves risks of liquidity and capital loss.
 Past performance is no guarantee of future results.

 The 4 Private Equity segments